biandratti/huginn-net/README.md

 An experimental Rust library inspired by p0f, the well-known passive OS fingerprinting tool originally written in C. This library aims to bring the power of passive TCP/IP fingerprinting to the Rust ecosystem while offering a more modern, efficient, and extensible implementation.

 #### What is Passive TCP Fingerprinting?
 Passive TCP fingerprinting is a technique that allows you to infer information about a remote host's operating system and network stack without sending any probes.
-By analyzing characteristics of the TCP/IP packets that are exchanged during a normal network conversation, passivetcp-rs provides insights into the remote system’s OS type, version, and network stack implementation.
+By analyzing characteristics of the TCP/IP packets that are exchanged during a normal network conversation, passivetcp-rs provides insights into the remote system's OS type, version, and network stack implementation.

 #### This technique is useful for a variety of purposes, including:
 - Network analysis: Identifying the types of devices and systems on a network without active scanning.